proximax-storage/supercontract-examples/example/airdrop_v2/README.md

 ### Airdrop calculation

   reward = X/Y*Z

   X= your lowest balance between block y and block z

   Y= sum total of all participants' lowest balance between block y and block z.

   Z= total airdrop

+**How to use:**

+In the storage user app, input following parameters.

+Automatic Execution Number(how many repetition you want it to trigger): 1

+Automatic Execution File Name (what file will it call when autorun condition is met): airdrop.wasm

+Automatic Execution Function Name (what function in the file will it call): distribute

+Automatic Execution Call Payment (fee to run the autorun): 1000

+Automatic Download Call Payment (fee to download file if any): 0

 ### Owner's functions